Eric Katz

 Eric Katz is a mathematician working in combinatorial algebraic geometry and arithmetic geometry.
-He is currently an associate professor in the Department of Mathematics at Ohio State University.
+He is currently a professor in the Department of Mathematics at Ohio State University.

 In joint work with Karim Adiprasito and June Huh, he resolved the Heron–Rota–Welsh conjecture on the log-concavity of the characteristic polynomial of matroids.
 With Joseph Rabinoff and David Zureick-Brown, he has given bounds on rational and torsion points on curves.

 Education

 Katz went to Beachwood High School, in Beachwood, Ohio, a suburb of Cleveland.
 After earning a Bachelor of Science in Mathematics from Ohio State University in 1999, he pursued graduate studies at Stanford University, obtaining his Doctor of Philosophy in 2004 with a thesis written under the direction of Yakov Eliashberg and Ravi Vakil.